AnyChart/docs.anychart.com/Maps/Labels.md

 calloutRight.align("center");
 ```

 To change the size of callout labels, use {api:}width(){api} method.
 As each callout label has a form of a square, only one measure is necessary.
-Though, if you need rectangular callout labels, set the length to the whole callout element through the {api:}length(){api} element.
+Though, if it's necessary to make the labels rectangular instead of a square, set the length to the whole callout element through the {api:}length(){api} element.

 ```
 // set the width and length